nielsbaloe/vertxui/README.md

 * no need for anything else: no Apache and Tomcat.
 * the serverside EventBus, and a wonderful speedy async ecosystem.

-Examples are included for: hello world (vanilla js and Fluent HTML), automatic browser reloading (Figwheely), webchats with: websockets SockJS plus EventBus, TodoMVC, Bootstrap, and more.
+Examples are included for: hello world (vanilla js and Fluent HTML), automatic browser reloading (Figwheely), 3 webchats with: websockets SockJS and EventBus, TodoMVC, Bootstrap, jQuery Mobile and more.

 ### Serverside